arctrong/md2html/readme.txt

 3       | Lamp  | Standard lamp | 120.75

-As Markdown doesn't allow for different table styles, some CSS trick may be used to get this functionality --- adding a specific invisible element before the table:
+As Markdown doesn't allow for different table styles, some CSS trick may be used to get this functionality --- specifically, adding an invisible element before the table and then using some simple CSS magic to define the appearance:

 ````code
 <div class="tablePlated"></div>